Drive sales on autopilot with ecommerce-focused featuresSee Features

 Promotional notification for seasonal engagement

 Send personalized push notifications and retarget past customers based on buying behaviors.
 For example, ‘Chilly winds are on their way.
 Stay warm with the help of these cozy yet stylish coats.’

-Personalized recommendations can be made based on the user’s behaviors or preferences, such as ‘Three classy black dresses handpicked for you.’
+Personalized recommendations can be made based on the user’s behaviors or preferences.
+A good example is, ‘Three classy black dresses handpicked for you.’

-Upsell opportunities to encourage leads to turn into loyal customers: ‘Enjoy free shipping by spending $5 more!’
+Upsell opportunities encourage leads to turn into loyal customers: ‘Enjoy free shipping by spending $5 more!’

 The anatomy of web push notifications